invokermain/pymssql-utils/README.md

  * `to_json`: returns the dataset as a json serialized string using the `orjson` library, make sure this optional dependency is installed by running `pip install --upgrade pymssql-utils[json]`.
    Note that this will fail if your data contains `bytes` type values.
 By default, this method returns a string, but pass `as_bytes = True` to return a byte string.
+Specify `with_columns = True` to include the column names (rows as dictionaries instead of tuples).
  * `write_error_to_logger`: writes the error information to the library's logger, optionally pass a `name` parameter to allow you to easier indentify the query in the logging output.
  * `raise_error`: raises a `pymssqlutils.DatabaseError` from the underlying `pymssql` error, optionally pass a `name` parameter to allow you to easier indentify the query in the error output.
+ * `next_set`: changes the class to return the data and metadata (columns etc) of the next result set.
+Returns True if there was a next set to move to, otherwise returns False and doesn't do anything.
+ * `previous_set`: changes the class to return the data and metadata (columns etc) of the previous result set.
+Returns True if there was a previous set to move to, otherwise returns False and doesn't do anything.

 ### Error handling